 Earlier today, Netflix released the first substantial trailer--a glorified teaser, really--for their upcoming series based on the Marvel comic Daredevil.
 The initial reaction from online fandom seems to be one of excitement and even glee of a most giddy character.
 I've been a DD fan myself since I was but a wee lad, but in general, I tend to be more cautious in my optimism for such projects.
 Still, I'll readily concede that I'm quite pleased with what I saw.
 If the tone of the trailer reflects that of the series, we may have a winner on our hands.

-This will be DD's second screen adaptation, and that he's getting
+This will be DD's second screen adaptation and after what happened with the first, that he's getting

-a second chance is something akin to a miracle after the first.
+a second chance is something akin to a miracle.
 The

 release of the new trailer seems as good an opportunity as any to